About UNDP in Azerbaijan

 UNDP’s work focuses on poverty reduction, good governance and peace-building, climate change and disaster management, as well as economic development.
 UNDP provides support to governments to integrate the SDGs into their national development plans and policies.
 This work is already underway, as we support many countries in accelerating progress already achieved under the Millennium Development Goals.

 In Azerbaijan, UNDP’s programme of work is outlined in its “Country Programme Document 2016-2020” and is a result of close consultation with the Government.
-The new UNDP Country Programme Document contributes to three out of five UNAPF outcomes and is aligned with the Vision 2020 Document and the SDGs.
-These include:
+The current UNDP Country Programme Document contributes to three out of five UNAPF outcomes and is aligned with the Vision 2020 National Development Concept and the SDGs.